-levels, to increase student enrollment by at least 20 percent, and to achieve financial stability and fiscal transparency As your superintendent, I am unwavering in my commitment to improve the quality of education for all county students, to support school choice and to insure the sustainability of our education system.
+As your Superintendent, I am unwavering in my commitment to improve the quality of education for all county students, to support school choice and to insure the sustainability of our education system.

-Soon the district will begin its fourth year with Somerset Academy.
-Although the new school year will be filled with uncertainty due to COVID-19, nonetheless, we look forward to hearing our students talk of finding their purpose and motivation to be successful.
-The coming year will be different, but still an exciting time for students - new classes, new friends and new challenges to overcome, and we will continue to share in their excitement.
-Join us as we close out the last year and begin to plan for and celebrate the new 2020-2021 school year brought to you through public education!
+On August 31st, we embark upon the fourth year with Somerset Academy, and while the new school year will be filled with uncertainty due to COVID-19, we look forward to educating our students, helping them find their purpose and motivation to be successful in life.
+The new year will look and be very different, but it is still an exciting time for students - new classes, new friends and new challenges to overcome, and together, we share in their excitement.
+Join us as we celebrate the new 2020-2021 school year brought to you through public education!